-Problems for Perfectionism (Utilitas, forthcoming) Perfectionism is the view that developing the human essence is good.
+Problems for Perfectionism (Utilitas, 2017) Perfectionism is the view that developing the human essence is good.
 This paper defends perfectionism against some recent formulations of classic objections.
 The first objection is that perfectionism counterintuitively undervalues the relevance of (1) pleasure and (2) preferences.
 The second objection is a sophisticated version of the “wrong properties” objection wherein the intuitive plausibility of the perfectionist ideal is threatened by a lack of theoretical pressure to accept putative wrong properties cases.
 I argue this objection is unsuccessful, but when pushed further, it leads to a more serious worry – what I call the Deep Problem: perfectionism fails to offer a satisfying foundational justification for why developing the human essence is valuable.
 In response, I consider a new and surprising direction for perfectionism which suggests a close relationship between perfectionism and value-theoretic pluralism.

-Achievement, Well-being, and Value (Blackwell Philosophy Compass, forthcoming) This article surveys possibilities about the nature of achievement and the relationship between achievement and different kinds of value, including well-being, intrinsic value, meaning, and epistemic value.
+Achievement, Well-being, and Value (Blackwell Philosophy Compass, 2016) This article surveys possibilities about the nature of achievement and the relationship between achievement and different kinds of value, including well-being, intrinsic value, meaning, and epistemic value.